Accessibility links

 Under Contributor ID, optionally enter a valid contributor ID.

-If a valid contributor ID is provided, the author can be assigned to content pages as a contributor.
-For detailed information, see the following article:
+If a valid contributor ID is provided, the author can be assigned to a content page as a contributor.
+Contributor names are visible internally for payroll, but the names are not displayed or used anywhere on the public site.

 NOTE: If you need a Contributor ID, contact the RFE/RL Finance Department.